Working in UAE > Dubai >

 I have lived in many different countries and even now that I am based here in the US, I found living in Dubai the best and easiest for me.
 The only challenge I can think of and to consider if one is to move there is to have a more in-depth understanding of the culture and the religion.
 It is important to make a research firstly and to gather as much information as possible before making a decision.
 It is also important to keep in mind that although Dubai can seem to offer a lavish lifestyle, one shouldn't fall trap to this habit as a lot of the expats in Dubai end up buried in debts because of this.

-More Expat Advice about Working in UAE
+More about UAE

 Write a Comment about this Expat Report